- GBP outperforms after BoE seems to reject negative rates.

 © Adobe Stock

-Negative interest rates are unlikely at the Bank of England (BoE) if the latest remarks from Governor Andrew Bailey and Pound Sterling's response to them are anything to go by, although the matter is not decisively settled and at least some derivation of the controversial policy could yet be implemented.
+Negative interest rates are unlikely at the Bank of England (BoE) if the latest remarks from Governor Andrew Bailey and the foreign exchange market's response to them are anything to go by, although the matter is not decisively settled and at least some derivation of the controversial policy could yet be implemented.

-Sterling was vying for the top spot among major currencies for the week on Wednesday, with gains arising mostly after BoE Governor Bailey told the Scottish Chambers of Commerce on Tuesday that there's "lots of issues" with using negative interest rates as a policy tool.
+Sterling was bid higher on Jan.
+13 after Bailey told the Scottish Chambers of Commerce on Tuesday that there's "lots of issues" with using negative interest rates as a policy tool.

 This was after Sylvana Tenreyro, an external member of the BoE's Monetary Policy Committee and professor at the London School of Economics, said in an online presentation on Monday that it's "not too late" to implement them and Bank Rate could "theoretically" be cut below -0.75%.